-Once upon a time, the heavyweight division of boxing once held massive clout in the sporting world.
+Once upon a time, the heavyweight division of boxing held massive clout in the sporting world.
 However, in recent years, many conceded that some of the shine has come off.

 Boxing’s once-glamorous division was dour for a long time until the new generation of heavyweights – Tyson Fury and Anthony Joshua – sparked mainstream interest once again.